thomplu/suenthi/README.md

 ## Envelope

-Addjust the gain envelope and create short rhytmic sounds or long eveloving pads.
+Addjust the gain envelope and create short rhytmic sounds or long evolving pads.